OldManUmby/Sundered-Shadows/Manuscript/02 Characters/01 Origin/06 Human.md

 ## Beyond the Cities

-While many humans live in bustling cities and towns, a significant number also reside in rural areas, frontier settlements, and uncharted territories.
+While many humans live in bustling cities and towns, many also reside in rural areas, frontier settlements, and uncharted territories.
 These pioneers and explorers are driven by a desire to discover new lands, resources, and opportunities.
 They often face harsh conditions and unknown dangers, relying on their ingenuity and determination to survive and thrive.
 Beyond the cities, humans establish farms, mines, and outposts, contributing to the expansion and prosperity of their civilizations.
 These adventurers and settlers play a crucial role in shaping the world, pushing the boundaries of human knowledge and influence.
 Their spirit of exploration and resilience embodies the core qualities of the human race.

 ## Human Traits

-***Abilities.*** <!--WIP-->
+***Abilities.*** Choose one ability and gain advantage when rolling.
 ***Age.*** The starting age for humans is 15+1d10.
 The average human lives 100 years.
 ***Size.*** <!--WIP-->
 ***Speed.*** <!--WIP-->
-***Languages.*** <!--WIP-->
+***Languages.*** Humans are fluent and literate in common and one additional language of choice.

 ## Human Lineages